analogrithems/qdrant-cli/README.md

-  get-snapshots            Get a list of snapshots for a given collection or list all snapshots for all collections if no --collection-id is given list-full-snapshots      This will list full snapshots of the server list-shard-snapshots     This will list the shards of a given collection recover-from-snapshot    This will try to recover a collection from the snapshot at the specified location recover-shard-snapshot   This will create a new shard of a given collection snapshot-collection      Create a snapshot of a given collection.
-If you are running in a cluster make sure to snapshot each node in your cluster
+  get-snapshots            Get a list of snapshots for a given collection or list all snapshots for all collections if no --collection-id is given list-full-snapshots      This will list full snapshots of the server list-shard-snapshots     This will list the shards of a given collection rebalance                Rebalance is used to change a collections sharding and replica configuration rebalance-cluster        Rebalance all collections in the cluster. recover-from-snapshot    This will try to recover a collection from the snapshot at the specified location recover-shard-snapshot   This will create a new shard of a given collection scroll                   Scroll request - paginate over all points which matches given filtering condition snapshot-collection      Create a snapshot of a given collection.
 ```

 You can get deeper details about specific commands with the format `qdrant <subcommand> --help`